-The District is located entirely within the extraterritorial jurisdiction of the City of Round Rock, Texas ("Round Rock" or the "City"), is situated in Williamson County, and is located on the west and east sides of County Road 110.
-The District is bound to the north by County Road 109 and is located approximately 6 miles northeast of downtown Round Rock.
+The District is located entirely within the extraterritorial jurisdiction of the City of Round Rock, Texas ("Round Rock" or the "City"), is situated in Williamson County, and is located on the east side of County Road 110.
+The District is bound to the south by County Road 109 and is located approximately 6 miles northeast of downtown Round Rock.
 The Austin central business district is approximately 28 miles to the southwest.
-The District lies less than one mile north of the intersection of Country Road 110 and State Highway 79.
+The District lies approximately two miles north of the intersection of Country Road 110 and State Highway 79.